For questions about your CASPA application, please contact CASPA Customer Service at 617.612.2080

 The Tarleton MMSc PAM program does not accept transfer credit from a student previously enrolled in another PA program or experiential credit.

-• A minimum of 500 hours of direct patient care experience in a healthcare setting must be completed prior to application.
+A minimum of 500 hours of healthcare and/or patient care experience in a healthcare setting must be completed at the time of application submission.
+No updates after application submission will be accepted.

-• Candidates will submit verifiable information regarding their direct health care experiences on CASPA.
+Candidates must submit verifiable information regarding their healthcare experiences on CASPA.

 Letters of Recommendation

-• Letters should be from Physicians, Physician Assistants, Nurse Practitioners, Research Mentors, Professors, Volunteer Coordinators/Supervisors who had direct interaction with the candidate and can attest to his/her qualities, strengthens and suitability for a career as a Physician Assistant.
+- Letters should be from physicians, physician assistants, nurse practitioners, research mentors, professors, or volunteer coordinators/supervisors who have had direct interaction with the applicant and can attest to the applicant’s qualities, strengths, and suitability for a career as a physician assistant.

 Personal Statements and Narratives

-Applicant personal statements must be submitted via the CASPA portal.
-Narrative entries should be clear, concise, well-written, and free of grammatical and spelling errors.
-Personnel selected and trained by the Tarleton MMSc PAM program will review all narrative sections of the application and score them using a rubric designed by the program.
+Applicant personal statements must be submitted through the CASPA portal.
+All narrative entries should be clear, concise, well-written, and free of grammatical or spelling errors.

 International Learners

-• Degree and prerequisite coursework taken outside of the U.S. is not accepted
+Degree and prerequisite coursework taken outside of the United States is not accepted.

-• TOEFL score of at least 550 PBT/213 CBT80 IBT, administered at an official ETS testing center (not at a university)
+- TOEFL score of at least 550 PBT, 213 CBT, or 80 IBT, administered at an official ETS testing center (not at a university)

 Residency